 - Mix white and black seeds together and spread them on a large plate.
 Season the tuna with salt and pepper and press the tuna into the seeds, coating well on top and bottom.

-- Heat a heavy bottomed skillet over medium-high heat.
-Add clarified butter and swirl to coat pan.
+- Heat a heavy-bottomed skillet over medium-high heat.
+Add butter or clarified butter and swirl to coat the pan.
 Add tuna and sear each side for 20-30 seconds for rare or up to one minute for medium rare.
 Remove from pan and refrigerate until ready to serve, or at least 30 minutes.

 - With a very sharp knife, slice the tuna against the grain.